pymupdf/PyMuPDF/README.md

 Artifex, the Artifex logo, MuPDF, and the MuPDF logo are registered trademarks of Artifex Software Inc. © 2021 Artifex Software, Inc. All rights reserved.

 # Contact
-Please use the [Discussions](https://github.com/pymupdf/PyMuPDF/discussions) menu for questions, comments, or asking others for help, and submit issues [here](https://github.com/pymupdf/PyMuPDF/issues).
+Please use the [Discussions](https://github.com/pymupdf/PyMuPDF/discussions) menu for questions, comments, or asking for help, and submit issues [here](https://github.com/pymupdf/PyMuPDF/issues).
 If you wish, you can also contact me directly via jorj.x.mckie@outlook.de.